General MEDIA INFORMATION

 -- Sessions for families often include storytelling, sing-alongs, family dances, kid-friendly concerts, dances from other cultures.

--- Sessions that teens might enjoy might include hip-hop, improv, belly dance, swing, African, Irish step, drumming and concerts or presentations by other teens.
+-- Sessions that teens might enjoy might include hip-hop, improv, belly dance, swing, African dance/drum, Irish step, youth contras, and events performed by other teens.

-- Instrument workshops and demos for all ability levels may include: vocals, fiddle, wind instruments, banjo, mandolin, piano, guitar, drums and more.
+- Instrument workshops and demos for a variety of ability levels may include: vocals, fiddle, wind instruments, banjo, mandolin, piano, guitar, percussion and more.

 WHAT KIND OF DANCING:

-- A wide variety of dance forms is offered (though may change from year-to-year): Contras, squares, swing, Latin (salsa/tango), English Country, waltz, hip-hop, clogging, zydeco, Cajun, belly dance, improv, European, Mid-East, African and more.
+- A wide variety of dance forms is offered (though may change from year-to-year): Contras, squares, circle, community, swing, Latin (salsa/tango), English Country, waltz, hip-hop, clogging, zydeco, belly dance, improv, two-step country, line dances.

-- Dances from many different cultures: African, Scandinavian, Scottish, Celtic/Irish, French-Canadian, Israeli, Balkan, English, Cajun, Native American, Middle Eastern, French, Russian and more.
+- Dances from many different cultures: African, Cajun, Scandinavian, Scottish, Celtic/Irish, French-Canadian, Indian, Israeli, Balkan, English, German, Cajun, Native American, Middle Eastern, French, Russian and more.

-- The Flurry is not about "competitive"' ballroom-type dancing; it's about having fun with plenty of opportunities to learn new dances.
+- The Flurry is not about "competitive"' ballroom-type dancing, nor is it very formal; it's about having fun with plenty of opportunities to learn new dances and meet new people.
 Dress is casual and comfortable.
 Soft-soled, clean shoes (shoes not worn outdoors) are required on all dance floors.

 - After all these years, contra dancing remains the most popular dance form at the Festival.
 Contra dancing is very easy to learn.
 If you can walk, count to eight, and you know your left from your right, you can learn to contra dance.